Oil Condition Monitoring

 IMAnalytics enables monitoring of both these key elements.
 Additionally, we can combine oil monitoring with advanced vibration analysis, providing a more complete insight to your machine health.

-For instance, water presence in oil can be devastating, often due to condensation, cooler leaks, or incorrect oil types.
+Water presence in oil can be very critical, often due to condensation, cooler leaks, or incorrect oil types.
 This leads to corrosion, oxidation, and reduced lubrication quality, resulting in metal-to-metal contact.

 The presence of external contaminants such as dirt, dust, or grit may indicate a need for thorough cleaning or oil replacement.
 They could also suggest more severe problems, like cracks or breaks in machinery casing, allowing harmful external particles to enter.